iway1/react-ts-form/README.md

 ## Installation

-Make sure you have `"strict": true` in your tsconfig.json compilerOptions.
-Also, use the latest version of typescript if possible.
+Make sure you have `"strict": true` in your tsconfig.json compilerOptions and make sure you set your [typescript version to v4.9](#typescript-versions) (or intellisense won't be as reliable).

 Install package and dependencies with your preferred package manager: